Why SeqFlow?

 From where I started

 As a developer, I worked with many technologies, mainly on the backend.
-While familiar with it, I started working with the front-end ones.
-I was fascinated by the diversity of the frameworks and libraries we have to build our applications.
+While familiar with the backend, I started working with the front-end ones.
+I was fascinated by the diversity of the frameworks and libraries we use to build our applications.

 I started using Angular and React and have used them for many years.
 Anyway, every time I tried to build something more complex, the frameworks and libraries introduced a lot of complexity and cognitive stress.
-Instead of focusing on the business logic, I had to focus on using the framework or the library.
+Instead of focusing on the business logic, I used the framework or the library.
 I didn't realize or understand that my confusion had been transformed into frustration.

 It took me a while to understand it, but I realized that the existing frameworks and libraries are only sometimes the best solution for the problem I have to solve.
-I realized that the main products I must build are digital products, like websites and web applications, where the users land on it only after authentication, and the stakeholder focuses on the user experience.
+I realized that I must build digital products, like websites and web applications, where users land on them only after authentication.
+The stakeholder focuses on the user experience.
 Narrowing my focus on those types of products, I started to think about what I liked and didn't like about the frontend world:

-• While my code organization at the back-end follows a domain-driven design, my front-end code is structured differently.
-Consequently, the code is organized in a way that is only sometimes clear about the purpose of the code: no framework or library suggested anything on this topic.
+• While my code organization at the back end follows a domain-driven design, my front-end code is structured differently.
+Consequently, the code is organized in a way that is only sometimes clear about its purpose: no framework or library suggested anything on this topic.

 • SSR, SSG, ISC, and other techniques are helpful.
-The main project I followed was related to a website under a login where the SEO is optional.
-Instead, the HTTP JSON Rest API was requested to be exposed, the same as the front-end uses.
-So, full-stack technologies aren't valuable for this use case.
+The main project I followed was related to a website under a login where SEO is not essential.
+Instead, the application exposes some Rest APIs that a front-end consumes, like a typical SPA.
+So, the mentioned technologies aren't valuable for this use case.

-• Node.js and similar technologies have become famous because the development team can use the same language on both sides: the team can share code between the front-end and back-end, like validation.
-Anyway, the portion of the shared code could be higher in terms of how the state management, components, and events are handled by the frameworks.
+• Node.js and similar technologies have become famous because the development team can use the same language on both sides: the team can share code between the front-end and back-end.
+Anyway, the portion of the shared code could be higher: sharing little pieces of code like validation rules avoids code duplication and improves the quality of the product.

 I have also tried different frameworks but have yet to find someone to resolve all my dilemmas.